Surfing Fuerteventura – One week at Europe’s North Shore

 Make sure you’re fit, and make sure you know what you’re doing when you get into the water.
 Even if it looks small, this here is real Atlantic power in wintertime.
 The waves, rips and currents might be stronger than they look.

-Enjoy your time, enjoy the food and wine, surf as much as you can, and if you can’t no more, or have to celebrate the best wave of your life, you’ll find enough people to have a big night out in Coralejo.
+Enjoy your time, enjoy the food and wine, surf as much as you can, and if you can’t no more, or have to celebrate the best wave of your life, you’ll find plenty of people to have a big night out in Coralejo.

 Disfruta-te.